When you submit to a DIU solicitation, we'll ask you to include a solution brief. Here's some guidance about what that entails.

 In this video, the Defense Innovation Unit's Travis DeMeester (contractor) shares some best practices and guidance for commercial companies looking to submit a solution brief to a DIU solicitation.

 • Show us your technology: We want to see what technology you have in production now, and how it can be applied to the problem at hand.
 Describe the unique aspects of your technology, with an eye on commercial viability.
+Be sure to connect your technological solution to the problem stated in the Area of Interest.
+Demonstrate that your technology will effectively address each of the technical requirements of the AOI; these details are necessary for the DIU team to evaluate the technical merit of your solution.

 • Provide real-world examples: Show us real-life product deployment or past successes that prove market viability.
 Prior government experience is NOT required.
+Prove the solution actually exists and is not just a concept.

 • Demonstrate market viability: Provide a summary of gross sales/revenue or current fundraising to date including investors/funding rounds (if applicable).
 Provide a summary of product commercialization history, roadmap, and go-to-market strategy.

-• Check and double check the deadline: DIU rarely grants extensions, so please submit on time and avoid waiting until the last minute
+• Check and double check the deadline: DIU rarely grants extensions, so please submit on time and avoid waiting until the last minute.

 Additional tips: